stang91/movie-recommendation-gen/README.md

 Purpose:
 This application was made to be a Movie Suggestion Generator.
 It helps the user find movies that they search for through the navigation application.
-Our program uses two free API interfaces to generate the search results.
+Our program uses three free API interfaces to generate the search results.
-It also contains a short About me and a Carousel at the bottom which shows the user's search history/recent findings.
+It also contains a short About me and a recently view at the bottom which shows the user's search history/recent findings.

-##Foobar

 ##Installation
 Included in webpage.